d3/d3-3.x-api-reference/Requests.md

 });
 ```

 By default, most browsers do not allow cross-domain requests.
 To [enable cross-domain requests](http://enable-cors.org/), have the server set the header Access-Control-Allow-Origin.
-For more details, see the W3C recommendation on [[Cross-Origin Resource Sharing|http://www.w3.org/TR/cors/]].
+For more details, see the W3C recommendation on [Cross-Origin Resource Sharing](http://www.w3.org/TR/cors/).
 For IE9, d3.xhr uses the nonstandard XDomainRequest for cross-domain requests.
 Note that to send credentials, the request will need to be decorated with .on("beforesend", function (request) {request.withCredentials = true;}) and not using .headers("withCredentials", "true")

 ## XHR